 It is usual for a Settlement Agreement to be entered into either shortly before or after terminating an employee’s employment.
 These agreements are often used when redundancies are made, but they can be used in various other situations.

-How Settlement Agreement payments are treated for tax purposes will depend on what kind of payment they are.
+How Settlement Agreement payments are taxed will depend on what kind of payment they are.

-All usual payments made up to the point that employment ends are subject to deductions for tax and national insurance in the normal way.
+All usual payments made up to the point that employment ends are subject to deductions for taxation and national insurance in the normal way.

 Very often, an employee will have holiday owing to them when the employment ends.
 You are obliged to pay your employees in lieu of accrued but untaken holiday when employment is terminated.
 Payments made in lieu of holiday are taxable.

-Since April 2018, all payments in lieu of notice (PILON) must be subject to tax and national insurance.
+Since April 2018, all payments in lieu of notice (PILON) must be subject to taxation and national insurance.

-This is regardless of whether or not there is a PILON clause in your employee’s contract of employment, which therefore closes this former tax loophole.
+This is regardless of whether or not there is a PILON clause in your employee’s contract of employment, which therefore closes this former taxation loophole.

 In addition, there is a new statutory formula that must be used to ensure that the correct amount of notice pay is taxed.